tayyebi/codocs/README.md

 - Owner can manage team, transfer ownership, and set members' roles.
 - Admins can add/remove members and change roles (not ownership), members can comment, viewers read-only.

+## Docker image

+A Dockerfile is included in `backend/Dockerfile`.
+The CI builds and pushes images to GitHub Container Registry as part of the `CI` workflow (tags: `ghcr.io/<owner>/codocs:latest` and by sha).

+## Extension packaging

+The `extension/` directory contains the extension sources.
+The CI packages the extension into a ZIP and uploads it as a workflow artifact.
+You can also load the unpacked extension during development.

 New features in this update:
 - Polished members management UI (modal with inline role dropdowns) in the extension popup.
 - In-page real-time notifications and badges: the content script polls new comments for the active CoSpace and shows toast notifications and spatial badges on matched elements.